Rules of Writing that Everyone Must Know

-Gaining clarity on structure will help you sequence your write-up once you know what to convey where you can start writing.
+Gaining clarity on structure will help you sequence your write-up once you know what to convey and where you can start writing.

 There are many styles of writing.
 A business article has a different style and format of writing compared to academic writing.
 However, any write-up must obey some basic writing rules and follow grammar which is essential to creating a good copy.
 Keep reading to know what those rules are.